CaptainSwag101/gba-mus-ripper-gui/README.md

 and also copy the files "Qt5Core.dll", "Qt5Widgets.dll", and "Qt5Gui.dll" from "(your Qt installation directory)\5.6\mingw49_32\bin\" into the program's directory.

+Or, if you don't want to go through all that trouble, simply download the latest release from the "Releases" tab of this page.

 NOTE: Currently this program only works properly under Windows, I do not know if Linux support will be possible to add due to the way this program works.